LevyDecisionNeuroLab/levylab.RNA/README.md

 ## Functionality
 ### Extract model-free features
+Run `getModelFreeEstimates(decision_data)` on a clean R&A data frame.

 ### Compute model-based fits in R with nloptr
+Run `getModelBasedEstimates(decision_data)` on a clean R&A data frame.

 ### Compute model-based fits in Matlab with fmincon
+1. Save the clean R&A data frame as CSV with `write.csv(clean.df, paste0('clean/', filename), row.names = FALSE)`.
+2. Locate the matlab files with `system.file("matlab", "fit_matlab_model.m", package = "levylab.RNA")`.
+3. Change the clean choice file location in that file accordingly and run in Matlab.